Discover the Ried d’Alsace by bike (40km)

 Benfeld – Water level and city center

 The route starts in Boofzheim, on the Rhone-Rhine Canal, on the parking lot of the marina (where you can rent a boat, another way to discover the region!).
-We leave immediately the canal to take the cycle track in direction of Benfeld, while passing by Herbsheim.
-We find in Benfeld a plan of water where you can swim in the summer: it’s up to you if you already make a stop or if you prefer to make the loop in the opposite direction to enjoy the swim at the end of the walk, it can also be nice.
+We leave the canal straight away to take the cycle path towards Benfeld, passing through Herbsheim.

-We then join the downtown Benfeldwhich is a really nice little town: there are beautiful houses and a beautiful city hall dating from the 16th century, with a Renaissance-style turret and a Jacquemart clock.
-If you are hungry or want to buy a picnic, do not hesitate to stop at the store Fifty Shades of Seed,a zero-waste grocery store where you’ll find lots of good stuff.
+If you’re feeling peckish or want to buy a picnic, don’t hesitate to stop off at Le Marchand d’Oz, a zero-waste café-grocery where you’ll find plenty of goodies.
 As you leave the city center, don’t forget to go slightly off the route to see the Villa Jaeger, a 19th century bourgeois residence.

 Huttenheim, on the banks of the Ill

 We leave then the cycle track to drive on the road, but I reassure you the traffic is very moderate.
-We arrive at Huttenheim, where you can also buy something to picnic at the bakery Aux saveurs de Cathy (the cakes are very good there!).
-Then we go along the Ill: there are tables and pontoons which are perfect places to take a break, with a view on the village on the other side.
+You arrive in Huttenheim and then follow the Ill: there are tables and pontoons that are perfect places to take a break, with a view of the village on the other side.
 It’s really pretty!
 In Huttenheim there is also a second lake, which is located a little further away and where it is also possible to swim.

 Through villages and fields